top of page

 써도: even if (I) spend / even if (I) use

-• 쓰다 (to use / to spend) + -도 (even if / though; concessive ending)
+• 쓰다 (to use / to write / to spend money - the exact meaning depends on context because 쓰다 has multiple meanings) + -어도 (even if / even though; concessive ending)

 내 지갑이란 골대에 돈이 골인되지 Money makes its way into the goal that’s my wallet